robisim74/angular-l10n/doc/spec.md

 ```Html
 <input [l10nValidateNumber]="digits" [minValue]="minValue" [maxValue]="maxValue" name="decimal" [(ngModel)]="decimal">
 ```

+The number can be entered with or without the thousands separator.

 #### <a name="6.1.1"/>6.1.1 Parsing a number
 When the number is valid, you can get its value by the `parseNumber` method of `LocaleValidation`: